Lugu Lake: Flora and fauna

 Lugu Lake, set in the subalpine zone in the southern Hengduan Mountains, is a pine-covered ecoregion.
 Apart from hosting endemic species of fish, Lugu Lake is visited by wintering water birds.
 The catchment of the lake in the Ninglang province has a fairly rich forest cover.
-The plant and tree species identified in the forest are: Yunnan pines, Chinese pines, lacquer, camphor, kapok and dragon spruce trees.
+The plant and tree species identified in the forest are: Yunnan pines, Chinese pines, lacquer, camphor, Bombax ceiba (the red kapok) and dragon spruce trees.

 The fauna found in the area include fox, musk deer, vultures, hawks and leopard.

 Avifauna

 The reported avifauna consists of migrant birds such as the bar-headed geese.
 Black-necked cranes (Grus nigricollis) are found in the Lugu Lake area which is under the Vu (vulnerable category as per IUCN).

-Aqua fauna
+Aquatic fauna

 Four endemic species of fish were reported in the lake - three Schizothorax species and one Misgurnus anguillicaudatus.
 The endemic species of fish in the genus of Schizothorax include the thick lip species known as S. labrosus.
 These are also called snow trout as they have the shape of a trout with tiny scales.

 Fish species and the development of fisheries in Lugu Lake have been researched during 2001, 2002 and 2004.
 The studies reported that there are now 12 fish species in Lugu Lake, which belong to 10 genera, four families and three orders.
 Changes to the proliferation of fish in the lake has been due to the deposition of silt in the lake following heavy deforestation of lake's catchment.
 In addition to the four endemic species, eight exotic species were identified and these dominate the fish population in the lake to the detriment of the endemic species.
 Fishing is normally carried out using gillnets.
 The nets are spread over the lake's entire length and width at different depths with mesh size varying to suit needs; they are usually spread from late afternoon to the morning hours of the following day.
 The eight exotic species, introduced to the lake in 1958 as part of commercial fishing activity, dominate the fishing resources of the lake, and three of the native species have been declared endangered.
 As a result of commercial fishing activity, the fish resources initially netted amounted to 500 tonnes.
 However, overfishing in the last few decades by trawlers has resulted in a drastic decline of the yield and in 1980 it was reported to be only 30 tonnes.
 The main reasons attributed for this decline are the heavy deforestation that occurred once in 1970 and then again between 1980 and 1990, which caused heavy siltation of the lake; the siltation advanced 100 m into the lake causing destruction of many spawning grounds of the three Schizothorax fishes, followed by the decrease of their stocks.
 Another reason given for the decrease in endemic fish stocks is the introduction of the exotic species, which has led to a decline in the indigenous Schizothoracid species.